umbraco/UmbracoDocs/umbraco-deploy/deploy-settings.md

 ## MediaFileChecksumCalculationMethod

 Deploy will do comparisons between the entities in different environments to determine if they match and decide whether to include them in the operation.
-By default, for media files, a check is made on the a portion of the intial bytes of the file.
+By default, for media files, a check is made on the a portion of the initial bytes of the file.

 This corresponds to the default setting of `PartialFileContents`.

-If a lot of files need to checked, this can be slow, and a faster option is available that uses the file metadata.
-The only downside of changing this option is a marginally increased the chance of Deploy considering a media file hasn't changed when it has.
+If a lot of files need to be checked, this can be slow, and a faster option is available that uses the file metadata.
+The only downside of changing this option is a marginally increased chance of Deploy considering a media file hasn't changed when it has.
 This would omit it from the deployment.

 To use this method, set the value to `Metadata`.